Fellow meat enthusiasts:

 All the meat here is prime caliber, and wet aged for at least 28 days.
 At $115 this tomahawk may seem expensive, but it will definitely fill up two guests, especially if indulging in all the other great offerings when it comes to apps, sides and desserts.

 The tomahawk was a clear 10/10 for flavor.
 It was cooked perfectly to medium rare.
 The fat content was all edible, melty and savory.
 Simply seasoned with salt and pepper, and cooked with butter, this steak truly hits the high mark for me, and is possibly one of my favorite steaks in town.

 The chef even carved it up and portioned it out specifically for five diners right there at the table.
 I’ve posted a quick video of that below.
-If you pay attention to the audio, you can hear him explaining how the eye portion of the steak differs from the cap, or deckle.
+If you pay attention to the audio, you can hear him explaining how the eye portion of the steak differs from the cap.
 That kind of interactive and knowledge-imparting commentary is what I want to see more of in my dining experiences in general.
 If I were the owner of a dining establishment, I would want my diners to know as much about what they’re eating as possible, to immerse them in the “insider knowledge” about the food they’re eating.
 At least that’s what I like, anyway, as someone who is obsessed with food.
 Okay so here is that video: